Apple let a knockoff version of one of the world’s biggest crypto wallets into the App Store

 Threats aside, the app is also highly unethical/illegal.
 The developer is monetizing free and open-source software (FOSS), as MyEtherWallet pointed out on Twitter.

 It isn’t clear how many downloads the app has gotten, but notes from the most recent update are thankful for users’ “early feedbacks.”
+Tracking service Apptopia told TechCrunch that it estimates that the app has seen around 3,000 downloads so far.

 Apple’s App Store vetting process is notably more rigorous than much of the competition, so it’s curious that the service not only skyrocketed up the charts, but has also secured an ad on the store.
 The episode is another sign of just how mainstream bitcoin and crypto has become.
 In this case, Apple may not be aware of what exactly it has allowed into its App Store.